 Another returning matching funds provider was The Konopacke Fund of The Community Foundation, established in 2013 by bequest to assist area nonprofit animal shelters.
-The matching pool of $10,000 to inspire giving to eligible independent, nonprofit animal shelters helped spur a 221% increase in the amount of donations and nearly 50% increase in the number of donors in this category.
+The matching pool of $10,000 to inspire giving to eligible independent, nonprofit animal shelters helped spur a 221% increase in the amount of donations and a nearly 50% increase in the number of donors in this category.

 About The Community Foundation for Greater New Haven

 Thanks to the generosity of three generations of donors, The Community Foundation for Greater New Haven is composed of hundreds of individually named funds and distributes millions of dollars in grants annually to build a stronger Greater New Haven region.
-The Foundation’s 20-town service area includes: Ansonia, Bethany, Branford, Cheshire, Derby, East Haven, Guilford, Hamden, Madison, Milford, New Haven, North Branford, North Haven, Orange, Oxford, Seymour, Shelton, Wallingford, West Haven, Woodbridge.
-For more information about The Community Foundation, visit www.cfgnh.org, find us on Facebook at www.facebook.org/cfgnh or follow us on Twitter at www.twitter.com/cfgnh .
+The Foundation’s 20-town service area includes Ansonia, Bethany, Branford, Cheshire, Derby, East Haven, Guilford, Hamden, Madison, Milford, New Haven, North Branford, North Haven, Orange, Oxford, Seymour, Shelton, Wallingford, West Haven, Woodbridge.
+For more information about The Community Foundation, visit www.cfgnh.org, find us on Facebook at www.facebook.org/cfgnh, or follow us on Twitter at www.twitter.com/cfgnh .